look/query-parser/tutorial/build_a_query_parser.md

 >
 > Use with caution!

-Range queries may seem harmless, but they [also have this problem](http://george-stathis.com/2013/10/18/setting-the-booleanquery-maxclausecount-in-elasticsearch/) (beware wide range queries on high resolution data!).
+Range queries may seem harmless, but they [also have this problem](http://george-stathis.com/2013/10/18/setting-the-booleanquery-maxclausecount-in-elasticsearch/).
+Beware queries for wide ranges on high resolution data!

-### Huge number of terms
+### Users can submit a huge number of terms

 Passing a user input directly to the query parser can be dangerous for more prosaic reasons.
 For example, the user may simply enter a large number of terms.
 This will generate a query with many clauses, which will take longer to execute.
 Truncating the query string is a simple work around, but if you truncate in the middle of an expression (for example, by breaking a quoted phrase or parenthetical expression), it could lead to an invalid query.